BedrockStreaming/LogBridgeBundle/README.md

             method: ['POST', 'PUT']
             status: [400, 422, 500]
         all_error: # All route, all method in error
-            route: all
+            route: ~
-            method: all
+            method: ~
             status: [400, 404, 422, 500]

 ```

+*You can declare all the options you want.
+By default, only "response_body" is supported by the DefaultFormatter*

 ## Define your Provider from format log content

-It is advisable to extend default provider M6Web\Bundle\LogBridgeBundle\Formatter\Defaut
+It is advisable to extend default provider M6Web\Bundle\LogBridgeBundle\Formatter\DefaultFormatter

 **default definition from service provider :**